Types of SEZs

 - Special Economic Zones: Performance, Lessons Learned, and Implication for Zone Development (Gokhan Akinci, James Crittle)

 - Special Economic Zone: Facts, Roles, and Opportunities of Investment (P. Pakdeenurit, W. Rattanawong, N. Suthikarnnarunai,)

 - Special Economic Zones: A Guidance Framework for Policymaking (Claude Baissac, Thomas Farole, Jean-Paul Gauthier)

-This paper presents an in depth review of Special Economic Zones (SEZs) around the world and the prosperity they intend to create.
+This paper presents an in-depth review of special economic zones (SEZs) around the world and the prosperity they intend to create.
 Types and ...

-They, therefore, rely on being in-or next to a port of entry.
-The zones tend to be small, except when they have reached regional prominence (e.g. Colon Free Zone in Central America, Jebel Ali Free Zone in the Middle East, or Singapore in South East Asia).
+They, therefore, rely on being in or next to a port of entry.
+The zones tend to be small, except when they have reached regional prominence (e.g., the Colon Free Zone in Central America, Jebel Ali Free Zone in the Middle East, or Singapore in Southeast Asia).
 These could relate to either exploration or operations.

 - Free (or single) enterprise zones provide incentives to individual enterprises; factories do not have to locate to a designated zone to receive incentives and privileges.
 Examples of countries relying exclusively on a single-factory scheme include Mauritius, Madagascar, Mexico, and Fiji.
 Other countries—including Costa Rica, the United States, and Sri Lanka—allow both industrial estate-style zones and single factory designations.
 Many extractive industry development phases and operational projects could be considered de facto single enterprise SEZs due to the differential tax and regulatory treatment they receive under their permits or conventions